olesyapro888/Credit_Risk_Analysis_ML_supervised/README.md

   - [The SMOTEENN algorithm to Predict Credit Risk](#--The-SMOTEENN-algorithm-to-Predict-Credit-Risk)
   - [Ensemble Classifiers to Predict Credit Risk](#--Ensemble-Classifiers-to-Predict-Credit-Risk)
 - [The Credit Risk Analysis Summary](#The-Credit-Risk-Analysis-Summary)

 ## `Overview of the Credit Risk Analysis`

-The purpose for the project is to employ different techniques to train and evaluate models with unbalanced classes.
+The purpose of the project is to employ different techniques to train and evaluate models with unbalanced classes.
 Also, to evaluate the performance of the models and make a written recommendation on whether they should be used to predict credit risk.

 The analysis consists of three technical analysis deliverables and a written report as the following: